dnhkng/GLaDOS/README.md

     ./scripts/serve

-Alternatively you can run the server in Docker:
+Alternatively, you can run the server in Docker:

     docker compose up -d --build